ccodwg/Covid19Canada/README.md

 Alternatively, the data may be downloaded in a machine-readable format directly from this repository.

 * cases.csv: Individual-level cases
+* cases_timeseries.csv: Province-level daily and cumulative case time series
 * codebook.csv: Explanations for each variable in the dataset
 * mortality.csv: Individual-level mortality
+* mortality_timeseries.csv: Province-level daily and cumulative death time series
-* recovered.csv: Time series of cumulative recovered
+* recovered_cumulative.csv: Province-level cumulative recovered time series
-* testing_cumulative.csv: Time series of cumulative testing
+* testing_cumulative.csv: Province-level cumulative testing time series
 * update_time.txt: Date and time of update

 We aim to continue making updates daily.